yihan-jia/opengate/docs/source/user_guide/user_guide_reference_actors.rst

 Description
 ~~~~~~~~~~~

-The REActor scores the dose-averaged relative effectiveness (RE) within a volume on a voxel grid based on the scoring structure of the :class:`~.opengate.actors.doseactors.BeamQualityActor`.
+The REActor scores the dose-averaged relative effectiveness (RE) map within a given volume.
 Spatial options are identical to those of :class:`~.opengate.actors.doseactors.DoseActor`.

-.. note:: Refer to test087 for a current example.
+.. note:: Refer to test087_beam_quality_actor_re for a current example.

-The actor reads an RE lookup table as a function of particle and kinetic energy by `lookup_table_path`.
+The actor reads a lookup table of RE values as a function of particle and kinetic energy, by `lookup_table_path`.
 The kinetic energy can be in the unit of either MeV/u or MeV, while remaining consistent with `energy_per_nucleon` option.

 .. note:: Particle species with atomic number from 1 to 10 are supported.